 Thirdly, catch data for myliobatoid rays (this includes a variety of demersal rays, but does not include rhinopristoids) are available from Maharashtra, western India for 1990–2004 (15 years; Table 5 in the Supplementary Information) (Raje and Zacharia 2009).
 The catch rate declined by 63% over this period, while fishing effort doubled, which is the equivalent of a 95% population reduction over the last three generations of the Sharpnose Guitarfish (45 years).

-Additionally, during research trawl surveys in United Arab Emirates (UAE) waters, the Sharpnose Guitarfish was the most common guitarfish in 2002, but was not captured during similar surveys in 2016 (Edwin Grandcourt, pers. comm., 08/02/17).
+Additionally, during research trawl surveys in the United Arab Emirates (UAE) waters, the Sharpnose Guitarfish was the most common guitarfish in 2002, but was not captured during similar surveys in 2016 (E. Grandcourt pers. comm.
+08 February 2017).

-Fishing pressure ('actual levels of exploitation') is high across the range of this species (see Threats section), and while some of these datasets are outside the range of the Sharpnose Guitarfish, they can be considered representative of population reduction throughout the Indo-West Pacific (with the exception of some parts of Australasia).
-Overall, it is inferred that the Sharpnose Guitarfish has undergone a >80% population reduction over the last three generations (45 years) and it is assessed as Critically Endangered A2bd.
+Fishing pressure ('actual levels of exploitation') is high across the range of this species (see the 'Threats' section), and while some of these datasets are outside the range of the Sharpnose Guitarfish, they can be considered representative of population reduction throughout the Indo-West Pacific (with the exception of some parts of Australasia).
+Overall, it is inferred that the Sharpnose Guitarfish has undergone a >80% population reduction over the last three generations (45 years) due to levels of exploitation.

 Sharks and rays, including giant guitarfishes, are often targeted and now heavily exploited across the region by net and trawl fisheries and increasing fishing effort has put significant pressure on all giant guitarfish species in the Indo-West Pacific.
 Furthermore, the high value of fins is driving retention and trade of giant guitarfishes globally (Moore 2017, Jabado 2018).
 The Sharpnose Guitarfish is landed throughout its range (e.g., Moore et al. 2012) and several countries within the distribution of this species rank among the top 20 shark fishing nations globally, specifically India, Pakistan, Sri Lanka, and Iran (Lack and Sant 2011).